Math Video Challenge

 At the Math Video Challenge Finals, the 224 Mathletes at the National Competition vote to determine the First Place Video.
 The 4 students who created the winning video each receive a trophy and $1,000 college scholarship.

-Videos created during the contest are added to the Math Video Challenge Video Archive, creating a free online educational resource for teachers and students.
-These student-made videos are categorized by math topic, and users also can sort by difficulty or standard.
+Videos submitted during the contest are used to create the Math Video Challenge Video Spotlight, a free online educational resource for teachers and students.
+During the contest window, every submitted video is posted on the program website; videos are categorized by math topic, and users also can sort by difficulty or standard.